tjmahr/dissertation/docs/22-referent-selection.md

 package [vers.
 1.1.17; @lme4].
 I regressed the children's average growth curve peaks onto experimental condition, age group, and the age × condition interaction.
-The model included randomly varying intercepts for child and child-year.
+The model included randomly varying intercepts for child and child × age.
 This modeling software does not provide *p*-values for its effects estimates, so for these comparisons, I decided that an effect was significant when the *t* statistic for a population-level ("fixed") effect had an absolute value